virialvill/all-the-news-react/README.md

 ## Demo: State

-We could proceed to add the fetching capability in this component as follows:
+We could add the fetching capability in the Stories component as follows:

 ```js
 import React from "react";